 Chemotherapy (chemo) uses drugs that kill cancer cells.
 The drugs are usually injected into a vein or taken by mouth as a pill.
 They travel through the bloodstream to all parts of the body and attack cancer cells that have already spread beyond the skin.
-Because the drugs reach all areas of the body, this is called a systemic therapy.

 Several chemo drugs can be used to treat melanoma:

 - Dacarbazine (also called DTIC)

 Some of these drugs are given alone, while others are often combined with other drugs.
 It’s not clear if using combinations of drugs is more helpful than using a single drug, but it can add to the side effects.

 Some studies suggest that combining chemo drugs with immunotherapy drugs such as interferon-alpha and/or interleukin-2 (see Immunotherapy for melanoma skin cancer) might work better than a single chemo drug alone, although it’s not clear if this helps people live longer.
 This type of treatment is also called biochemotherapy or chemoimmunotherapy.